vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-VcenterPasswordExpiration.md

 ## Description

-The P`ublish-VcenterPasswordExpiration` cmdlet returns password expiration policy for an SDDC Manager.
+The `Publish-VcenterPasswordExpiration` cmdlet returns password expiration policy for an SDDC Manager.
-The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-password` values:
+The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to vCenter Server